-The famous autumn foliage will still be vibrant in late October and southbound migration will be in full swing.
-Using only three bases we intend to target a range of difficult species including Cackling Goose, Ruffed and Spruce Grouse, Northern Saw-whet Owl, Black-backed Woodpecker, Rusty Blackbird, Nelson’s and Saltmarsh Sparrows.
-We can expect late warblers, early winter visitors and a modest sprinkling of rarities, and all amidst glorious colour and picturesque New England scenery.
+The famous, glorious autumn foliage will still be vibrant and southbound migration will be in full swing as we target a range of difficult species including Cackling Goose, Ruffed and Spruce Grouse, Northern Saw-whet Owl, Black-backed Woodpecker, Nelson’s and Saltmarsh Sparrows and Rusty Blackbird.
+We can expect late warblers, early winter visitors and some rarities, all in picturesque New England scenery.

 Day 1 Flight from London to Boston followed by a steady 90-minute drive to Rye, New Hampshire, where we will stay for the next three nights.

 Days 2–3 The rich and varied habitats of coastal New England, such as those at Plum Island, will be full of birds.
 In the sheltered harbours, bays and tidal marshes and on the beaches we may find Common Eider, Black, Surf and White-winged Scoters, Bufflehead, American Golden-plover, Semipalmated Plover, Semipalmated, Least and White-rumped Sandpipers, Nelson’s and Saltmarsh Sparrows, Snow Bunting and Lapland Longspur.
 In the adjacent dunes, woods and fields we could find American Woodcock, Northern Flicker, Yellow-bellied Sapsucker, Golden-crowned and Ruby-crowned Kinglets, Yellow-rumped, Palm and Blackpoll Warblers and Chipping, Savannah, Song, Swamp, White-crowned and White-throated Sparrows.
 Bald Eagle and American Kestrel are among the most likely raptors.
 One evening we may try to locate Barred and Northern Saw-whet Owls, though both have also been found at daytime roosts on recent tours.
 Scarcer birds at this season might include Greater White-fronted, Snow and Cackling Geese, American Bittern, Northern Shrike, Orange-crowned Warbler, Clay-coloured Sparrow, Pine Siskin and White-winged Crossbill.